-Our business could be adversely affected by the effects of health epidemics, including the global COVID-19 pandemic.
+Our business could be adversely affected by the effects of future health epidemics

-The global health crisis caused by the novel coronavirus COVID-19 pandemic and its resurgences has and may continue to negatively impact global economic activity, which, despite vaccination efforts, remains uncertain and cannot be predicted with confidence.
-In addition, highly transmissible new variants of COVID-19 have spread globally.
-The full impact of such variants cannot be predicted at this time, and could depend on numerous factors, including vaccination rates among the population, the effectiveness of COVID-19 vaccines and boosters against the COVID-19 variants and the response by governmental bodies and regulators.
-Given the ongoing and dynamic nature of the circumstances, it is difficult to predict the impact of the COVID-19 pandemic on our business.
+Our business could be adversely impacted by the effects of future pandemics, epidemics or infectious disease outbreaks.
+The full impact of such an event cannot be predicted at this time, and could depend on numerous factors, including vaccination rates among the population and the response by governmental bodies and regulators.
+Given the ongoing and dynamic nature of the circumstances, it is difficult to predict the impact of a future pandemic on our business.